 The Chaos That Has Been And Will No Doubt Return

 Jumped Up Theatre is partnering with Chalkline Theatre to bring their award-winning production of The Chaos That Has Been and Will No Doubt Return to Peterborough on Thursday 23 October 2025, as part of their UK tour.
-Peterborough College will host the performance and aims to entertain and engage young people in the consequences and harsh realities of hard choices.
+Peterborough College will be the venue for the performance which aims to entertain and engage young people in the consequences and harsh realities of hard choices.

 What’s Chaos about?